Crypto137/MHServerEmu/README.md

 - Basic combat mechanics: using powers, dealing direct damage to enemies.
 More complex powers, such as those that rely on debuff effects or summoned allies, are currently not implemented.

-- Leveling from 1 to 60.
+- Leveling from 1 to 60 with working dynamic combat level (enemy level scaling).

 - Summoning team-ups and vanity pets.